Fmajid29/inventory-react/README.md

 ## Demo

-A live demo of the application can be found at [https://your-app-url.com](https://your-app-url.com)
+A live demo of the application can be found at [app](https://your-app-url.com)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.